Hike Castner Glacier Ice Cave Trail

 Along Castner Creek

-There are two different hiking trails that you can take to reach Castner Glacier.
-Just north of Castner Creek bridge, you will find a dirt road on the right-hand side.
+On the north side of Castner Creek bridge, you will find a dirt road on the right-hand side.
 You can follow the road until it merges into a smaller trail.

-The other trail starts underneath the north side of the bridge.
+The other trail starts underneath the north side of Castner Creek and the bridge.
 This is my preferred way to hike to Castner Glacier because it follows the creek the entire time and the views are awesome.
-You’ll walk along the rocky creekbed and weave in and out of what looks like an actual trail.

 Crossing Creeks